-1. Water leaks when connected to city water or a running pump - a.
+1. Water leaking from underneath the camper when connected to city water or running pump - a.
 This is most likely the relief valve for the Alde® Hot Water tank or Flow.
 When there is too much pressure, these valves will open.
 It can also be caused by the trailer sitting for long extended periods of time.
-To resolve, open and close both relief valves to reseal. - i.
+To resolve, open and close both relief valves to reseal. - b.
 If this did not resolve the issue, please contact your nearest nuCamp Dealer to have the unit looked at on-site.
 2. Water pump stopped working - a.
 Check the filter located on the inlet side of your water pump for debris.
 This can happen on brand-new units.
-It is caused by metal shaving buildup during construction. - b.
+It is caused by metal shaving buildup during construction.
+Clean or replace the filter. - b.
 Check for any open drain valves or relief valves that would hinder the pump from priming.
 3. Water is leaking inside my unit - a.
 Contact your local nuCamp dealer and have the unit looked at on-site.